 By default, the scores that are displayed are generated automatically by the application, based on two types of analysis.
 First, the patient is compared to the selected normal file on a regional basis.
-The image counts are then analyzed by IDS (Intelligent Decision Support), an artificial intelligence program, which may modify one or more of the initial scores.
+The image counts are then analyzed by IDS (Intelligent Decision Support), a clinical decision support system, which may modify one or more of the initial scores.